 It was completely clear at this point that Mary Barra would not lead the greatest culture transformation of all time as I predicted.
 I was wrong since culture and leadership inexplicably disappeared from the communication landscape.

 Mary Barra showed genuine concern for the victims and it is commendable.
 I wanted to see that same genuine concern for her 200,000 employees and for her to talk about how the GM leadership let them down.
 A question she should have pondered was: how many of her employees would have made the same decisions as some of the 15 released if they were in the exact same situation?
-I don’t know the details behind the scene on these 15 former employees but her remarks showed no acknowledgement of the power of culture in shaping behavior and the role of top leadership in this saga.
+I don’t know the details behind the scene on these 15 former employees but her remarks showed no acknowledgment of the power of culture in shaping behavior and the role of top leadership in this saga.

-A second appearance in front of a House subcommittee
+Second appearance in front of a House subcommittee

 I was still holding out hope that more details about the potential culture transformation would emerge.
 Mary Barra’s initial statement included the following: